 Drain the liquid from the Chicken skin through the strainer.

-In a bowl, combine flour and cornstarch mixture and season with salt pepper and garlic powder.
+For coating: In a bowl, combine flour and cornstarch mixture and season with salt pepper and garlic powder.

 Dip each chicken skin in beaten eggs, shake it a bit and let it drip excess egg mixture.
 Then dump it in the flour cornstarch mixture, knock off excess flour.
 You can start frying each coated chicken skin.

-Heat oil in large shallow pot, let it heat over medium to low fire.
+For frying: Heat oil in large shallow pot, let it heat over medium to low fire.
 Heat until oil becomes very hot.
 (It sizzles with a drop of water).

 Fry each chicken skin strips until it becomes golden brown for about 2-4 minutes.
 Remember not to overcrowd the pan.